 "A Chorus Crime" has guest star Carol Channing playing Canina LaFur, star of the musical Hello Doggy, alluding to Channing's most famous role as the title character in the original Broadway production of Hello, Dolly!.

 In "A Wolf in Cheap Clothing", a minor rabbit character is played by Tress MacNeille using her voice for Babs Bunny.

 Celebrity Voice Actor: Kathleen Freeman as Ma in "Short Order Crooks"; Deborah Walley as Buffy Ratskiwatski ("Out of Scale"), Lahwhinie ("Gadget Goes Hawaiian"), and Foxglove ("Good Times, Bat Times"), Carol Channing as Canina LaFur ("A Chorus Crime" and "They Shoot Dogs, Don't They").

-For no apparent reason, the shot of Chip acquiring his hat in Part 2 of the pilot is missing from reruns and even the DVD.
+For no apparent reason, the shot of Chip acquiring his hat in Part 2 of the pilot is missing from reruns, the DVDs andDisney+.

 No Export for You: The Season 2 DVDs and most of the merch available in the USA can hardly be acquired anywhere in Europe (or anywhere else in the world) other than on eBay.

 The Other Darrin: Monterey Jack was voiced by Peter Cullen in Season 1.
 Beginning with the five-part origins episode "To The Rescue" until the end of the series, Jim Cummings voiced him.
 According to series creator Tad Stones, it was agreed among the whole staff that Cummings was much funnier during table reads, so he took over the role (humorously enough, Cummings' Monterey voice is the exact same one he'd use for Monterey's father Cheddarhead Charlie in "Parental Discretion Retired".
 Turns out he did teach Monterey everything he knew!).